Cnoc Outdoors Trekking Poles Review: Are They Any Good?

 According to Cnoc, a tarp or emergency shelter can be set up easily with any model of their poles.

-By retailing this pair of poles for $69.99, Cnoc is shaking up the world of trekking poles.
+By retailing this pair of poles for such an affordable price, Cnoc is shaking up the world of trekking poles.

 Poles with similar specs can retail for twice the amount — compare it for instance to the Leki Micro Vario Carbon Trekking Poles, one of the most expensive models on the market.